BRMatt/Kohana-Dispatcher/README.markdown

 		}
 	}

 The latter method is reccomended & preferred.
-However to do that you need to tell the $event object that your arguments are editable by other parts of the app:

-	// Later on...
-	Dispatcher::instance()
-		// Calls Misc_Class::callback();
-		->trigger_event
-			(
-				'post.pre_publish',
-				// Pass TRUE as second parameter to allow the app to modify the arguments Dispatcher::event
-				(
-					array('argument_name' => 'value'),
-					TRUE
-				)
-			);